opencomputeproject/Time-Appliance-Project/Time-Card/README.md

 ### Receiver
 The GNSS receiver can be a product from ublock or any other vendor as long as it provides PPS output and the TOD using any suitable format.

-This is the recommended module:  **u-blox LEA-M8T-0-10 concurrent GNSS timing module**
+This is the recommended module:  **u-blox LEA-M8T-0-10 concurrent GNSS time module**

 <a id="Figure-1">![GNSS Receiver](https://user-images.githubusercontent.com/4749052/94846436-0b95eb00-0419-11eb-9d20-f543b65a0ea8.png)</a>